 Cloudflare also has a plugin for WordPress that allows us to manage basic features from the WordPress dashboard.

 Cloudflare’s basic plan is free that provides DDoS protection, Global CDN support, and email support.
-The next plan costs $20/month with enhanced firewall protection for websites, image compression, automatic mobile optimization, and cache analytics.
+The next plan costs $20/month with enhanced firewall protection, image compression, automatic mobile optimization, and cache analytics.

-Business plan costs $200/month that provide a wide array of security features for websites.
+Business plan costs $200/month that provides a wide array of security features for websites.

 MaxCDN is now a part of StackPath, a well-known cloud services provider in the industry.
 They provide CDN support, DDoS protection, SSL, DNS at more affordable prices.

 StackPath provides lightning-fast CDN support and promises to reduce network latency by 60%.
 To use their services, one can either subscribe to Website & application services or Edge compute to deploy virtual machines or containers.

 There is no StackPath plugin for WordPress.
 So all their services are manageable from the StackPath dashboard.

 The basic StackPath pricing starts from $20/month to $2000/month.
 The basic pricing includes unlimited SSL certificates, 1TB CDN bandwidth, 5M WAF requests, 2M DNS requests, 1 Monitored service, and network layer DDoS protection.

 Malcare provides WordPress protection with a real-time malware scanner and instant malware removal.
 It provides a WordPress firewall to protect websites from malicious requests.
 It stops unnecessary access to the login page by login protection, WordPress hardening, and website management to manage multiple sites from a single dashboard.

 The USP of Malcare is the real-time malware scanner and instant malware removal within 60 seconds of infection.